 Matt knows how to make government and policies work for everyone.
-As an aide to Governor Jerry Brown, Matt worked to raise the statewide minimum wage to $15 an hour (making California the first state in the nation to do so), tackle climate change, expand access to affordable housing and quality healthcare, and balance California's budget.
+As an advisor to Governor Jerry Brown, Matt worked to raise the statewide minimum wage to $15 an hour (making California the first state in the nation to do so), tackle climate change, expand access to affordable housing and quality healthcare, and balance California's budget.
 During the Ebola crisis and Syrian Civil War, he rallied global support for Ebola victims and Syrian refugees as a humanitarian advisor for USAID.
 Against the backdrop of North Carolina's draconian voter suppression laws, Matt championed voting rights in underserved communities through President Barack Obama’s 2012 reelection campaign.
 As a legal researcher for Senator Kamala Harris's transition team, he supported bipartisan legislation to protect Dreamers, combat cyber-exploitation, and investigate Russia’s 2016 election interference.
 Matt has also advised former Michigan Governor Jennifer Granholm on policies that integrate technical apprenticeships into community colleges and ignite public-private partnerships that create middle-class jobs across the country.

 Matt is a tireless advocate for high-quality public education.